Nathan Kirby: Milwaukee Brewers

 On June 8, 2015, Kirby was selected 40th overall by the Milwaukee Brewers in the 2015 MLB draft.
 The Brewers finalized his signing on July 17, 2015, a few hours before the signing deadline.
 After five appearances in the minors for the Single-A Wisconsin Timber Rattlers, where he posted a 5.68 ERA in 12 2/3 innings, it was announced that Kirby would need Tommy John surgery.
 Kirby missed the entire 2016 and 2017 seasons due to injury.

 Kirby spent 2018 with the High-A Carolina Mudcats, going 3–5 with a 4.82 ERA in 27 games (11 starts).
 He missed all of the 2019 season after undergoing thoracic outlet surgery and fracturing a rib.
 Kirby did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He was assigned to the Double-A Biloxi Shuckers to begin the 2021 season, where he logged a 1.93 ERA in 17 appearances.

 Pittsburgh Pirates

 On July 4, 2021, Kirby was traded to the Pittsburgh Pirates in exchange for Kevin Kramer.
 He spent the remainder of the year with the Double-A Altoona Curve, but struggled to a 6.52 ERA in 17 appearances.
 He elected free agency following the season on November 7, but re-signed with the Pirates on a minor league contract on November 14, 2021.

-He was released on June 26, 2022.
+Kirby began the 2022 season with the Triple–A Indianapolis Indians, for whom he made 15 appearances (4 starts) and logged a 2.74 ERA with 18 strikeouts in 23.0 innings of work.
+He was released by the Pirates organization on June 26, 2022.

+Post-playing career

+In 2023, Kirby returned to the University of Virginia to complete his degree.